veerserif/GAMMA-manual/Keybinds,-PDA-and-HUD.md

 n.b.
 If the mod "G.A.M.M.A.
 Unjam Reload on the same key" is disabled, `R` is the default keybind for unjam while `F10` becomes the default reload key.

+### Movement and control specifics

+In the game, you are encourage to use cover by being able to crouch, low-crouch (similar to going prone in other games), and lean.
+Additionally, you can walk slowly by holding the Walk button while moving or crouching while moving - this allows players to engage in some level of stealth gameplay, avoiding detection or enabling stealthier kills.

 ## Mod-specific keybinds
 These can be changed in-game by going to the Mod Configuration Menu (MCM), and either selecting the MCM Keybinds tab, or finding the specific mod and changing it through that menu.